 ties of the AWA.
-In this manner, $ALDF\ v.\ Glickman$ does more to strengthen the nation's democratic system than to undermine "the ability of the representative branches of the Federal Government to respond to . . . citizen pressure," 316 as the dissent claims.
+In this manner, ALDF v.
+Glickman does more to strengthen the nation's democratic system than to undermine "the ability of the representative branches of the Federal Government to respond to . . . citizen pressure,"316 as the dissent claims.

 With the proper legal atmosphere set by ALDF v.
-Glickman and a political atmosphere already infused by the passage of anticruelty laws and other legislative enactments designed to protect animals, 317 the time is right for Congress to make good on its promise to put "adequate safeguards . . . in place to prevent unnecessary abuses to animals."
-This issue does not set Republicans against Democrats, 319 but rather it sets citizens concerned about the proper treatment for animals against the special interests of the biomedical, animal dealer, and exhibitor industries.
-With access to the courts finally achieved, the animal welfare movement can finally focus on overcoming skepticism with the merits of their claims and achieving a congressional forum to air the imperfections of the AWA.
+Glickman and a political atmosphere already infused by the passage of anticruelty laws and other legislative enactments designed to protect animals,317 the time is right for Congress to make good on its promise to put "adequate safeguards . . . in place to prevent unnecessary abuses to animals."318 This issue does not set Republicans against Democrats,319 but rather it sets citizens concerned about the proper treatment for animals against the special interests of the biomedical, animal dealer, and exhibitor industries.320 With access to the courts finally achieved, the animal welfare movement can finally focus on overcoming skepticism with the merits of the AWA.